top of page

 CONTROLLED MEDICATIONS: Effective 4/17/23, I have made the decision that due to the risk inherent with these medications and potential for interactions, that I will not be prescribing controlled medications (including Xanax, Klonopin, Ativan, Adderall, Vyvanse, Concerta) for patients who are new to the practice.
 This includes if patients were initiated on these medications by another provider and are transferring practices.
 Controlled medications will not be refilled outside of office hours.
 If the medication is lost of stolen, it will not be refilled until your next appointment and a copy of a police report is needed or I will not be able to refill it.
 Controlled medications will not be refilled if patients no show to or cancelled their last appointment.

 MEDICAL EMERGENCIES: Medical emergencies should be handled by calling 911 or 988 (for psychiatric crises).
-My office does not have the capacity to provide emergency care offsite and calls indicating a medical or psychiatric emergency will be directed to these numbers.
+My office does not have the capability to provide emergency care offsite and calls indicating a medical or psychiatric emergency will be directed to these numbers.
 Email is not an appropriate medium to communicate medical emergencies.

 ACCEPTABLE BEHAVIOR: The practice is committed to a zero tolerance standard for violence, intimidation, harassment, and abusive behavior.
 Violent behavior of any kind or threats of violence, either implied or direct, is prohibited.
 Abusive behavior includes shouting at staff, swearing, derogatory remarks and name calling.
 Unacceptable behavior will result in discharge from treatment and, when appropriate, criminal prosecution.